odpi/egeria/open-metadata-publication/website/open-metadata-types/0463-Governance-Actions.md

 The GovernanceAction is also linked to any follow on activities through the **NextGovernanceAction** relationship so it is possible to trace through a chain of actions.
+The **guard** describes the output guard from the previous action(s) that will trigger the next action(s).
+If the guard is mandatory (ie **mandatoryGuard** = true), a next action can not run until a previous action has produced this guard.
+If **ignoreMultipleTriggers** = true, the next action is only triggered once.
+If it is false then the next action is triggered each time the guard is produced by the previous action(s).

 ![UML](0463-Governance-Actions.png#pagewidth)